DasParijat/Prims-Dungeon/README.md

 	- Go back to the menu

 ### Dungeon/Graph Generation (Hard):
-- Generate a gicen number of rooms (Min is 5, max is 25, default is 10)
+- Generate a given number of rooms (Min is 5, max is 25, default is 10)
 - Generate random edges
 	- Go to each room and give them an edge to any other room (randomly)
 	- 1st Loop: Go through each room and give them edges to random rooms (A -> Random)